ifpen/chalk-it/documentation/taipy_docs/wdg/wdg-annotation-video.md

 Image widget allows the user to annotate the dashboard by importing *jpg* or *png* images.

 When the **enableActuator** parameter is set to *true*, an actuator named **base64Image** appears in the "Data Connection" tab.
 It allows to display a base64 string encoded image.
-Animations may be achieved through dataNodes programming.
+Animations may be achieved through Python programming.

 See example below.